 What exactly is carbon-negative concrete and how does it work?

-Carbon-negative concrete is produced through CO₂ mineralization technology that permanently stores carbon dioxide within the concrete structure during the curing process.
+Carbon-negative concrete is produced through CO₂ mineralisation technology that permanently stores carbon dioxide within the concrete structure during the curing process.
 Instead of releasing emissions, this process captures CO₂ and chemically binds it into the concrete matrix as stable carbonates.

 The process works by infusing carbon dioxide into concrete during manufacturing, which creates significant changes in the material’s chemical composition through carbonation reactions.
 This CO₂ integration alters concrete properties, including strength development, durability characteristics, and curing behavior.
 The carbon dioxide becomes chemically bound within the concrete matrix, ensuring permanent storage rather than temporary sequestration.

 What makes this technology particularly effective is that it transforms concrete products into long-term carbon storage vessels while maintaining their structural integrity.
-The mineralization process occurs at atmospheric pressure during the curing phase, making it practical for industrial implementation.
+The mineralisation process occurs at atmospheric pressure during the curing phase, making it practical for industrial implementation.
 This dual-benefit approach addresses both production efficiency and climate impact, turning what was traditionally a major emission source into an active carbon sink.

 The essential equipment modifications include: